JuliaDynamics/HybridStructs.jl/README.md

 2. An immutable struct `S_Immut`;
 3. Constructors for `S` that can create either the mutable or immutable version.

-You can then create instances of your struct with
+It is then possible to create instances of the specified version with

 ```julia
 julia> s1 = S(1, 2, 3; mutable=true)